grill-lab/grill-lab.github.io/projects.md

 subtitle:
 ---

+## Industry Collaboration
+Our group collaborates on research projects with a variety of companies and agencies:
+ - Bloomberg
+ - MoodAgent
+ - Monzo
+ - BBC Scotland
+ - U.S. NIST
+If you're interested in collaborating on research there are opportunities for industrial PhDs, visiting researchers, and others.
+Please [contact us](../contact) to discuss details.

 ## Current Projects

 ### TREC Conversational Assistance Track (CAsT)
 We are one of the lead organizers of the TREC CAsT track, to develop reusable benchmark collections for Conversational Information Seeking.
-Pleasee see the [CAsT website](https://treccast.ai) for details.
+Please see the [CAsT website](https://treccast.ai) for details.

 ### BBC - ‘Social’ Discovery of News and Media Content for Beeb
 This is a joint project with the BBC Voice and AI group in Glasgow to research content discovery via the [Beeb Assistant](https://www.bbc.co.uk/news/technology-52891155).